-Energy & Climate after the EU referendum: the last Commons Energy & Climate Change Committee Report
+Energy & climate after the EU referendum: The last Commons Energy & Climate Change Committee Report

 On Monday, the Commons ECC published its last report, “The energy revolution and future challenges for UK energy and climate change policy”.
-The 90-pages report brings to an end the Committee, (which will be replaced by the Commons BEIS committee), by tying together the results of a number of short-term inquiries — including this Summer’s Energy Policy after the EU referendum and Climate Policy after the EU referendum.
+The 90-page report brings to an end the Committee, (which will be replaced by the Commons BEIS committee), by tying together the results of a number of short-term inquiries — including this Summer’s Energy Policy after the EU referendum and Climate Policy after the EU referendum.

 The report brings together evidence from civil society, businesses and academics, including from EUrefEnv authors, Tim Rayner, Brendan Moore, Sebastian Oberthür and Andrew Jordan.